-(r) The sample comprises the major UK listed banks' group entities (Barclays, Lloyds Bank, HSBC, NatWest, Standard Chartered and Virgin Money UK) and HBOS up to 2009 before it was acquired by Lloyds Banking Group.
-Nationwide is unlisted and therefore excluded from the sample, Santander is also excluded.
-Virgin Money UK is included from Dec 2020.
+(q) The sample comprises the major UK listed banks' group entities (Barclays, Lloyds Bank, HSBC, NatWest, and Standard Chartered).
+Virgin Money UK was included from Dec 2020 up to Sept 2024, following Nationwide Acquisition; while HBOS was included up to 2009 before it was acquired by Lloyds Banking Group.
+Nationwide is unlisted and therefore excluded from the sample, Santander UK is also excluded.
 This indicator is a simple unweighted average of the price-to-tangible book ratios in the sample.
-Sources: Bloomberg Finance L.P. and Bank calculations
+Sources: Bloomberg Finance L.P. and Bank calculations.